WordPress Triple Threat: Custom Development, Plugins and now Themes too!

 Exciting Times Ahead

 For me personally, this is my most exciting business step forward yet.
-We already have a theme in development that will be releasing soon.
+We already have a theme in development that will be releasing once the store merge is complete.

-We’re working out the technical and design details of moving the support forums and theme store over from the WSM domain to 9seeds without interruptions or down time.
+We’re still working out the technical and design details of moving the support forums and theme store over from the WSM domain to 9seeds without interruptions or downtime.
+That’s a pretty daunting task given how long both stores have been around and that one is built on WooCommerce while the other is on Easy Digital downloads.